lauinger/Reliable-frequency-regulation-through-vehicle-to-grid/README.md

 All numerical experiments were run on a workstation with 64GB RAM and an Intel i7-6700 CPU @ 3.40 GHz processor with a 64-bit operating system.

-For inquiries please contact dirk.lauinger@epfl.ch
+For inquiries please contact lauinger(at)mit.edu

-September 2021
+February 2024